 By Michael Lanza

-Shop for a rain jacket for the backcountry and you’ll see shells for adults ranging in price from well under $150 to over $400, in weight from less than half a pound to over a pound—and just as huge and confusing a range of opinions on them from reviewers and consumers.
-I’m going to make the choice simple for you.
-I’ve tested dozens of rain shells over the past two decades, at all price points, from many brands you know and don’t know.
-Hiking through soaking rains all over the world has shaped what I look for in a jacket.
+Shop for a rain jacket for dayhiking, backpacking, trail running, or climbing in the backcountry and you’ll see shells for adults ranging in price from under $100 to over $500 and in weight from less than half a pound/227 grams to over a pound/454 grams—with just as huge and confusing a range of opinions on them from reviewers and consumers.
+Look no further.
+This review spotlights the best rain jackets for the backcountry and provides expert tips on how to select the right one for your adventures.

 How do I choose a rain jacket for the backcountry?
 I follow four simple criteria: